kyzer-davis/uuid-long/draft-davis-uuidrev-uuid-long.md

 Applications MUST ensure that UUID Long values leverage natural byte boundaries and pad the least significant, right-most bits where required to achieve a proper byte boundary.

 ## Encoding {#encoding}

 The default, widely implemented, "hex and dash" text presentation format of 128 bit UUID short values is already inefficient at conveying the underlying bits of UUID.
 This problem is only extrapolated by creating 128+ bit UUIDs.

-Implementations generating or parsing UUID Long values MUST utilize [ALT-UUID-ENCODING] to create a more efficient UUID value.
+Implementations generating or parsing UUID Long values MUST utilize {{ALT_UUID_ENCODING}} to create a more efficient UUID value.
 The "extended hex and dash" format MAY be utilized for UUID Long though it is discouraged.
 The usage of this format throughout this document for illustrative purposes only.

-TODO: When we select one of the encodings, show some examples here.

 ## Variant Field {#variant}

 This section updates {{RFC9562, Section 4.1}} to split the unused final variant of "111x" into two variants as described by the {{variantUpdate}} table.
 Splitting the final variant space ensures that the "E" variant may be used by future definitions while the "F" variant is used to signal a UUID Long Variant.
 These "F"rozen variant bits are set to all 1's (b1111).

 | Msb0 | Msb1 | Msb2 | Msb3 | Variant | Description |
 |    1 |    1 | 1    | 0    | E     | Reserved for future definition. |